MotohisaFukuda/CROP/analysis_timeseries/README.md

 the program will make the directory or folder named as `name_measurement` and save the eleven measurement outcomes, the median and the corresponding coordinates of the center of mass in a csv file, and masked images and eleven masks (thumbnails) for all the photos.
-The target object can move around little by little in the time series photos, but **CROP** can follow it because it can find the roundish objeect almost at the center.
+The target object can move around little by little in the time series photos, but **CROP** can follow it because it can find the roundish object almost at the center.